mozilla-services/heka/docs/source/configuration.rst

 Executes one or more external programs on an interval, creating messages from the output.
-If a chain of commands is used, stdout is piped into the next command's stdin In the event the program returns a bad exit code, ProcessInput will stop logging the exit error.
+If a chain of commands is used, stdout is piped into the next command's stdin.
+In the event the program returns a non-zero exit code, ProcessInput will stop, logging the exit error.

 Parameters:
 Each command is defined with the following parameters: